On the Efficiency of Energy Markets with Non-Merchant Storage: Market Properties of the Multi-Interval Market Clearing

-We assume that we can disregard what happens after time $t = |\mathcal{T}| = T$, i.e. we take the simplifying assumption that there is a finite horizon for which the market with non-merchant storage needs to be cleared.
+We assume that we can disregard what happens after time $t = T$, i.e. we assume that there is a finite horizon for which the market with non-merchant storage needs to be cleared.
 This simplification is justified by the need for a perfect baseline to which we can compare the split-horizon solution.
 Over a finite horizon, the results from Section \ref{sec:3} show that the market clearing with non-merchant storage achieves the optimal solution, and cost recovery is ensured for the storage.
 Therefore, we can consider this full-horizon market clearing as a perfect benchmark.

 Optimal values in the full- and split- horizon problem are denoted with $*$ and $'$, respectively.
-Our proofs use the KKT conditions of the full- and split-horizon problems, in particular those corresponding to dual constraints from \eqref{prob:simplified_dispatch_dual}.
-For completeness, we provide the full sets of Karush-Kuhn-Tucker (KKT) conditions in \ifarxiv{Appendix \ref{ap:KKT}.} \else{our online Appendix \cite{Arxiv}.}\fi
+Our proofs use the Karush-Kuhn-Tucker (KKT) conditions of the full- and split-horizon problems, in particular those corresponding to dual constraints from \eqref{prob:simplified_dispatch_dual}.
+For completeness, we provide the full sets of KKT conditions in Appendix \ref{ap:KKT}.